kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

-# Expose and Secure a Workload with JWT Using SAP Cloud Identity Services
+# Expose and Secure a Workload with a JWT Using SAP Cloud Identity Services

-This guide explains how to expose a workload on a custom domain secure it with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.
+This guide explains how to expose a workload on a custom domain and secure it with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.

 ## Prerequisites

-- You have a SAP BTP, Kyma runtime instance with the Istio and API Gateway modules added.
+- You have an SAP BTP, Kyma runtime instance with the Istio and API Gateway modules added.
 The Istio and API Gateway modules are added to your Kyma cluster by default.
 - You have an SAP Cloud Identity Services tenant.
 See [Initial Setup](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/initial-setup?locale=en-US&version=Cloud&q=open+id+connect).

 ## Context
-Use this procedure to secure your workload with a short living JWT.
+Use this procedure to secure your workload with a short-lived JWT.
 To get the JWT, you must first register an OpenID Connect (OIDC) application in SAP Cloud Identity Services and enable the Client Credentials grant.
 This generates a client ID (public identifier) and a client secret (confidential credential).
-A calling system sends these credentials to the OIDC token endpoint over TLS, receiving a signed JWT access token.
+A calling system sends these credentials to the OIDC token endpoint over TLS, receiving a signed JWT.

 When the client calls your exposed API, it includes the token in the Authorization header using the Bearer scheme.
 The API Gateway module validates the token based on the configuration you include in the APIRule custom resource (CR).
 If the validation fails, the Gateway returns `HTTP/2 403 RBAC: access denied` without forwarding the request to the backend Service.

 If the validation is successful, the request proceeds to the Service behind the Gateway.
-At that point you can implement optional, deeper authorization (examining scopes, audience, or custom claims) inside your application code.
+At that point, you can implement optional, deeper authorization (examining scopes, audience, or custom claims) inside your application code.

 ## Configure a TLS Gateway for Your Custom Domain

 To configure the flow in Kyma, you must first provide credentials for a supported DNS provider so Gardener can create and verify the necessary DNS records for your custom wildcard domain.
 After this, Let’s Encrypt issues a trusted TLS certificate.
-The issued certificate is stored in a Kubernetes Secret referenced by an Istio Gateway, which terminates HTTPS at the cluster edge so all downstream traffic enters encrypted.
+The issued certificate is stored in a Kubernetes Secret referenced by an Istio Gateway, which terminates HTTPS at the cluster edge, so all downstream traffic enters encrypted.

 1. Create a namespace with enabled Istio sidecar proxy injection.